andrearosasco/ContinualFlame/README.md

 At the moment the package contains just the dataset module.
 # Dataset
 This module contains datasets normally used in the continual learning scenario.
 The main ones are:
-- SplitMNIST - contains the standard MNIST dataset but it lets you select the classes to use during training
+- SplitMNIST - MNIST dataset split in classes.
+It allows to create different subtasks by including custom subsets of classes.
+- PermutedMNIST - permuted MNIST dataset.
+It allows to choose the shape of the applied permutation.
+- SplitCIFAR100
+- PermutedCIFAR100
 # Examples
+SplitMNIST
 ```python
 from cont_flame.dataset import SplitMNIST